Rhineland massacres: Emicho

 The largest of these crusades, and the most involved in attacking Jews, was that led by Count Emicho.
 Setting off in the early summer of 1096, an army of around 10,000 men, women and children proceeded through the Rhine valley, towards the Main River and then to the Danube.
 Emicho was joined by William the Carpenter and Drogo of Nesle, among others from the Rhineland, eastern France, Lorraine, Flanders and even England.

 Holy Roman Emperor Henry IV, absent in southern Italy, ordered the Jews to be protected when he learned of Emicho's intent.
 After some Jews were killed at Metz in May, John, Bishop of Speyer gave shelter to the Jewish inhabitants.
 Still, 12 Jews of Speyer were slain by crusaders on May 3.
 The Bishop of Worms also attempted to shelter Jews, but the crusaders broke into his episcopal palace and killed the Jews inside on May 18.
 At least 800 Jews were massacred in Worms when they refused Catholic baptism.

 News of Emicho's crusade spread quickly, and he was prevented from entering Mainz on May 25 by Bishop Ruthard.
 Emicho also took an offering of gold raised by the Jews of Mainz in hope to gain his favor and their safety.
 Bishop Ruthard tried to protect the Jews by hiding them in his lightly fortified palace.
 Nevertheless, Emicho did not prevent his followers from entering the city on May 27 and a massacre followed.
 Many among the Christian business class (the burghers) in Mainz, had working ties with Jews and gave them shelter from the mobs (as the burghers in Prague had done).
 The Mainz burghers joined with the militia of the bishop and the burgrave (the town's military governor) in fighting off the first waves of crusaders.
 This stand had to be abandoned when crusaders continued to arrive in ever greater numbers, and the militia of the bishop together with the bishop himself fled and left the Jews to be slaughtered by the crusaders.
 Despite the example of the burghers, many ordinary citizens in Mainz and other the towns were caught up in the frenzy and joined in the persecution and pillaging.
-Mainz was the site of the greatest violence, with at least 1,100 Jews (and possibly more) being killed by troops under Clarambaud and Thomas.
+Mainz was the site of the greatest violence, with at least 1,100 Jews being killed by troops under Clarambaud and Thomas.
 Given the choice between flight, death, and conversion, some Jews opted for a desperate fourth alternative: active martyrdom, that is, killing their family and themselves.
 One man, named Isaac, was forcefully converted, but wracked with guilt, later killed his family and burned himself alive in his house.
 Another woman, Rachel, murdered her four children with her own hands so that they would not be kidnapped and "raised in the way of error" as Christians.
 Chronicler Solomon bar Simpson compared Rachel to the martyrdom of the woman and her seven sons in an attempt to make sense of her desperate act.